This site contains no information about the edibility or toxicity of mushrooms.

-Hygrophoropsis aurantiaca, also commonly known as False Chanterelle, is a smallish orange-yellow agaric that has a shallowly funnel-shaped cap reminiscent of a chanterelle but with true gills.
+Hygrophoropsis aurantiaca, also commonly known as False Chanterelle, is a smallish orange-yellow agaric with a shallow funnel-shaped cap similar to a chanterelle but with true gills.
 It is softer and less sturdy compared to the firm-fleshed chanterelles.
 Typically, it grows among needle litter, rotten wood, or sawdust.

-golden-orange, initially convex but becoming funnel-shaped as the mushroom matures.
+golden-orange, sometimes very pale, initially convex but becoming funnel-shaped as the mushroom matures.
 The cap margin, which remains rolled in a little, becomes wavy or lobed in age.
 The cap surface is covered with a fine down.
 Gills

 decurrent, narrow and forked, which is a distinctive and distinguishing feature.
 They are generally a more intense shade of orange than the cap.
 Stem

-is similarly colored as the cap.
+similarly colored as the cap.
 It is stout, more or less equal, smooth, and typically curved.
 The gills may be slightly crimped along the stem.
-The mushroom has no ring.
+The stem has no ring.
+Spore print